jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ### QI.1: How to get the top drivers with significant differential activity (DA) in the comparison between G4 vs. other subtypes ?

-First, retrive the master table element from the `analysis.par` super list, and pass it to a new variable `ms_tab`.
+First, retrieve the master table element from the `analysis.par` super list, and pass it to a new variable `ms_tab`.
 Filter out drivers with target size too small (e.g. <30) and too big (e.g. >1000).
 Define the comparison name `comp_name` as `G4.Vs.others`.